Kyroxz/prework-study-guide/README.md

 ## Usage

-TO Study Review, for suggestions on study starters
+TO Study Review, for suggestions on study starters, Use CHROMEDEV tools

 ## Credits